vRP-Official-Developers/dunko_vrp/README.md

-# ICELINE
-We are now partnered with Iceline Hosting, Use our affiliate link: [Click This](iceline.host/dunkovrp) - 60% off first month

-They have given us a 1-Click installer meaning all you have to do is configure it when you buy.

 # DISCLAIMER

 The additonals to Dunko vRP have moved to the [additonals branch](https://github.com/DunkoUK/dunko_vrp/tree/additonals)!
 The main master branch now contains only the maintained resources.